 Our intention is to serve our neighbors in Southern Worcester County.
 Since our launch, we have set out with passion and purpose and a dogged determination to inform you of what is going on in your community.
 We will continue to do this even when our resources are tight, our schedules busy and obstacles fall in our way.
 We are honored and challenged by the work.

-Today, we join the hundreds of news organizations across the U.S. that are publishing editorials addressing the untruth of the outlandish statement by Donald Trump that the press is the “enemy of the people.”
+Today, we join the hundreds of news organizations across the United States that are publishing editorials addressing the untruth of the outlandish statement by Donald Trump that the press is the “enemy of the people.”
 You will see a refrain in these editorials if you have the pleasure of reading a few of the contributions: “Our words differ but our sentiment is the same.
 We are not the enemy.”

 If we were to look at the truth – the whole truth, and nothing but the truth – we would see that press freedoms are woven into our democratic fabric.
 It was founding father John Adams that said, “The liberty of the press is essential to the security of freedom.”